controldata23/Foresight-Institution/Case study report.md

 * Financial Data of fees paid by Applicants and School fees paid by Returning Students.

-* The Institution wants to be on top of its numbers, lead and make decisions based on its Data.

 ## BUSINESS QUESTION FOR THIS CASE STUDY

  As a Data Analyst working on this case study, I have decided to put forward a business question and provide my answer to it using my data analytics skills, as well as provide a reasonable and actionable business recommendation to Foresight Tertiary Institution.